Average GMAT Scores for Top MBA Programs – US, Europe, Canada

 Attaining a strong GMAT score of 800 can effortlessly compensate for any weaknesses in your application.
 Generally, scores of 650 and above naturally position someone for consideration in the top 20 business graduate programs.

-The GMAT score chart below is compiled with information about the average GMAT scores of the top B-schools in the US.
+The GMAT score chart below is compiled with information about the average GMAT scores of the top Business schools in the US.

 Europe is one of the greatest continents with the best and affordable education in the world.
 It hosts the world’s most prestigious and ancient universities, with European countries offering a diverse range of courses.
 Quality education, comfortable living, flexibility, global exposure, and a desirable lifestyle are unquestionable attributes available in European countries.

-For a Master’s degree in business administration or MBA from the top B-schools in Europe, one should have a good GMAT score in the graduate management admission test.
-The average GMAT score for the top 16 business schools in Europe falls within the range of 640+ to 700+.
+For a master’s degree in business administration or MBA from the top B-schools in Europe, one should have a good GMAT score in the graduate management admission test.

-If you target the top B-schools in Europe, follow the below GMAT score chart compiled with information on the average GMAT score of European business schools.
+If you target the top MBA programs in Europe, follow the below GMAT score chart compiled with information on the average GMAT score of European business schools.

-To enroll in the top B-schools in Europe, a solid GMAT score is a prerequisite.
+To enroll in the top Business schools in Europe, a solid GMAT score is a prerequisite.
 Additionally, gaining admission to European business schools necessitates taking either the TOEFL or IELTS, essential English language proficiency tests for studying at any international university.

 Opting for an MBA in Canada is frequently a favored choice for international students due to its higher pay-scale structure in comparison to other countries.
 Furthermore, the education cost in Canada is lower compared to US MBA programs.
 Nonetheless, Canadian universities consistently rank among the top 100 Global MBA programs.